ppy/osu-wiki/news/2022/2022-08-01-osumonthly-1.md

 #### Galaxy brain

 Somebody screeeeeam!
-Showing the fearsome prowess behind the number one osu!catch player in the world, [YesMyDarkness](https://osu.ppy.sh/users/4158549/fruits) has done it again.
+Showing the fearsome prowess behind the number one osu!catch player in the world, ::YesMyDarkness::{ user-id=4158549 } has done it again.

 Coming in with an HD HR 4-miss on [Kurokotei's *Galaxy Collapse*](https://osu.ppy.sh/beatmapsets/521900#fruits/1108507), a titanic set renowned for being hard enough on its own without the inclusion of Hidden and HardRock, YesMyDarkness turned the intense and *dash*ingly hard jumps into a spectacle of grand proportions.